petlight45/task-management-backend-http/README.md

  EXPRESS_APP_RABBIT_MQ_URL= The connection uri to the message queue(Rabbit MQ) used by this server for asynchronous inter-service communication with the Websocket server

- EXPRESS_APP_MESSAGE_QUEUE_NAME=The queue name that binds this server and the websocket server together, this server sends to this queue, while the WS server reads from it
+ EXPRESS_APP_MESSAGE_QUEUE_NAME=The queue name that binds this server and the websocket server together, this server sends to this queue, while the WS server consumes from it

  ## Running the Server